- Home

 Polygraph Tests and How to Beat Them

-Have you ever wondered if it's possible for you to outsmart a polygraph test, better known as a lie detector test?
-You should know it is not only possible but relatively easy to do so.
-This article will give an overview of how to beat a polygraph.
+Have you ever wondered if it's possible to outsmart a polygraph test (lie detector test)?
+It is possible and relatively easy to do.
+Here's how to beat a polygraph.

 Schools of Criminology